troy-west/apache-kafka-three-ways/README.md

 2. Linear Scalability
 3. Near Real-Time Compute

-Throughout we focus on real-time data's unifying abstraction, the log.
+Throughout we focus on real-time data's unifying abstraction, *the log*.

 After the presentation and any Q+A we use [troy-west/apache-kafka-cli-tools](https://github.com/troy-west/apache-kafka-cli-tools) to start a local, 3-node Kafka Cluster.
 We operate that cluster via the shell scripts provided by Kafka, exploring repartitioning, offsets, consumer groups, and more.